With the release of v7.77, mIRC now supports loading translated resources from external language packs/DLLs as described here.

 mIRC performs several checks when loading resources from a language DLL, including checking for matching sprintf() specifiers, id numbers, number of controls, and so on.
 If an external resource does not match the internal resource, the internal resource is used instead.

 • You can use the command "/langdll -d oldmirc.exe newmirc.exe" to list the differences between two versions of mIRC (or even languages DLLs) so that you can see which resources have changed and need to be updated.
-This list will also include "warning" messages if there are any errors.
+This will also highlight any errors/warnings found in the translated text.

 • If you find that mIRC is not using a translated dialog, string, etc. it may be that there is an issue with your translation.
 You can use the command "//langdll -d $mircexe mirc-en-US.dll" to compare the mIRC executable to the language DLL you are translating to check for errors.

-• You may need to resize dialogs and/or resize/reposition controls in dialogs if a translation does not fit.
-If you find that you need to do this, please let us know.
-We may apply this change to mIRC's standard dialogs fo support longer translated text.
+• Please do not resize dialogs or resize/reposition controls in dialogs if a translation does not fit.
+If you find that this is needed, please let us know.
+We will make a change to mIRC's standard dialogs for support the longer translated text.

 If you have any comments or suggestions regarding mIRC's language support, please let us know by posting on the forums.